tizianocitro/learning/aws-certified-developer-associate/18-lambda/README.md

 From the *Provisioned Concurrency Configurations* section, you can also configure **provisioned concurrency** to set a pool of warm instances to reduce cold starts.
 Either click on *Add* or *Add Configuration*:

 ![Lambda Provisioned Concurrency Add](/assets/aws-certified-developer-associate/lambda_provisioned_concurrency_add.png "Lambda Provisioned Concurrency Add")

+## 18.33 Lambda Cold Starts and Provisioned Concurrency

+**Cold start**:
+- When a new instance starts, code is loaded and code outside the handler run (init).
+- If the init takes long (e.g., for code, dependencies, SDK, etc.), this process can take some time.
+- First request served by new instances has higher latency than the rest of the requests.

+To address cold starts, you can **use provisioned concurrency to allocate concurrency in advance** before the function is invoked, **so the cold start never happens** and all invocations have low latency.
+- **Application Auto Scaling can manage concurrency based on a schedule or target utilization**.
+- Provisioned concurrency is billed per hour, even if the function is not invoked.
+- Cold starts in VPC have been dramatically reduced.